-CambWifi is now live in St Neots Market Square and High Street, St Ives town centre, and Ramsey town centre and is coming soon to Huntingdon town centre, in partnership with Huntingdonshire District Council.
-Find out more about the launch of CambWifi in market towns.
+CambWifi is live in St Neots Market Square and High Street, St Ives town centre, Ramsey town centre and Huntingdon town centre, in partnership with Huntingdonshire District Council.
+Read more about the launch of CambWifi in Huntingdonshire market towns.

 CambWifi is now available in Ely city centre and public access Wifi is also being provided in Soham and Littleport town centres in partnership with East Cambridgeshire District Council.

 Village Halls Wifi

-Connecting Cambridgeshire is extending public access Wifi to 36* village halls and community buildings in rural areas of Cambridgeshire.
+Connecting Cambridgeshire is extending public access Wifi to over 30* village halls and community buildings in rural areas of Cambridgeshire.

 The programme has used partnership funding to provide a limited number of free WiFi packages including installation and subscription fees through the existing CambWifi network.